500apps-sowkhya/DB-App/README.md

 **Expression**: /s/multi

-**Description** : Let you do the search for multiple entities once at time, this  will useful.
+**Description** : Let you do the search for multiple entities once at time when there is either relation or no relation between those multiple entities, this  will useful.

 **Input Type(JSON/Json Array/Form-Data)** : json object - raw data